 More than 90% of SLE cases occur in women, with most women developing symptoms in their childbearing years (15 to 45 years of age) [11].
-New diagnoses of lupus in women older than 45 years of age are uncommon [3].
-SLE is most common among African Americans, with African American women having three times the incidence of white American women [11].
-The incidence of lupus is also greater in Hispanic, Asian, and Native American women when compared to white women [12].
-Statistics show that black and Hispanic women tend to develop the disease at a younger age, are more likely to develop more serious complications (particularly cardiovascular complications and kidney disease), and tend to have a higher mortality rate from the disease as compared to white women [11].
+New diagnoses of SLE in women older than 45 years of age are uncommon [3].
+SLE is most common among Black individuals, with Black women having three times the incidence of White American women.
+The incidence of lupus is also greater in Hispanic, Asian, and Native American women when compared to White women.
+Statistics show that Black and Hispanic women tend to develop the disease at a younger age, are more likely to develop more serious complications (particularly cardiovascular complications and kidney disease), and tend to have a higher mortality rate from the disease as compared to White women [11].